Wildcards

 - only

-files recreated- only
+.datfiles recreated- only

 Only

-recreated.The rules for
+results.txtrecreated.The rules for

-files haven’t been modified.If you run:
+*.datare not executed because their corresponding.txtfiles haven’t been modified.If you run:

-touch books/*.txt snakemake -c 1 results.txt
+touch books/*.txt snakemake -c 1 results.txtyou will find that the

-means ‘all the dependencies of the current rule’.
+As we saw, {input} means ‘all the dependencies of the current rule’.
 This

-as its action treats all the dependencies the same
+works well for zipf_test as its action treats all the dependencies the same

 - as the input for the

-Time for you to update all the rules that build a .dat
+Time for you to update all the rules that build a .dat file to use the

-and {output}
+{input} and {output} wildcards.

 Rewrite

-rules to use wildcardsRewrite each
+.datrules to use wildcardsRewrite each

-rule to use the{input}
+.datrule to use the{input}and{output}wildcards.Solution

 Only one rule is shown here, the others will have an identical action (the

-line):rule count_words: input: 'books/isles.txt' output: 'isles.dat' shell: 'python wordcount.py {input} {output}'
+shell:line):rule count_words: input: 'books/isles.txt' output: 'isles.dat' shell: 'python wordcount.py {input} {output}'

 Handling dependencies differently